Macroom Castle – A Fortified Riverside Landmark in County Cork

 Overview

-The origins of Macroom Castle likely date to the reign of King John in the early 13th century, although the first documented owners may have been the O’Flynns, the Carews or the Daltons – the Irish name Caisleán Uí Fhloinn preserves the O’Flynns’ legacy.
-In 1353 the castle and its surrounding lands were granted as an appanage to Dermot MacCarthy, the first Lord of Muskerry, and the MacCarthys would dominate the site, with brief interruptions, until the Williamite wars of the late 17th century.
+The origins of Macroom Castle likely date to the reign of King John in the early 13th century, although the first documented owners may have been the O’Flynns, the Carews, or the Daltons.
+The Irish name Caisleán Uí Fhloinn preserves the O’Flynns’ early legacy.
+In 1353, the castle and its surrounding lands were granted as an appanage to Dermot MacCarthy, the first Lord of Muskerry.
+The MacCarthys would dominate the site, with brief interruptions, until the Williamite wars of the late 17th century.

-During the turbulent early 1600s the castle endured a siege by government forces under Captain Flower and later Charles Wilmot, who exploited an accidental fire to capture the stronghold.
-The 1640s brought the Papal Nuncio Giovanni Battista Rinuccini to Macroom, where he was received by Lady Muskerry and her eleven‑year‑old son.
-The Cromwellian conquest saw Bishop Boetius McEgan assemble a Confederate army within the castle walls in 1650; the garrison set fire to the building before joining the bishop’s forces, and the subsequent battle led to the bishop’s capture and eventual execution.
+During the early 1600s, the castle endured a siege by government forces under Captain Flower and later Charles Wilmot, who exploited an accidental fire to capture the stronghold.
+The 1640s brought the Papal Nuncio Giovanni Battista Rinuccini to Macroom, where he was received by Lady Muskerry and her eleven-year-old son.
+The Cromwellian conquest saw Bishop Boetius McEgan assemble a Confederate army within the castle walls in 1650; the garrison set fire to the building before joining the bishop’s forces.
+The subsequent battle led to the bishop’s capture and eventual execution.

 After the Restoration, the estate returned to Donough MacCarty, now the 1st Earl of Clancarty, who enlarged and renovated the residence.
 The castle later passed to Admiral William Penn in 1656 – the father of the founder of Pennsylvania – before being sold to the Hollow Sword Blade Company and then to the Bernard family, later Earls of Bandon.
 The 19th century saw Robert Hedges Eyre reshape the town centre, erecting the gatehouse and a Market House to embellish the marketplace.